athendd/Pega-Systems-Assignment/README.md

 ## Tools Used

 ### Docker
-Used to containerize the application, allowing it to run consistently across different operating systems or environments.
+A software platform for building and running applications inside containers.
+Keeps the application portable and consistent across different environments by bundling it alongside its dependencies in a `Dockerfile`.

 ### FastAPI
-A high-performance web framework ideal for building small services such as this application.
-Uses asynchronous programming for speed and integrates seamlessly with Pydantic models for request/response validation.
+A high-performance web framework ideal for building small services such as this.
+Integrates seamlessly with Pydantic for request/response validation, ensuring data persistence.
+Served via Uvicorn for its asynchronous support.

-### Uvicorn
-A fast, lightweight ASGI server for running FastAPI applications.
-Chosen for its compatibility with FastAPI and asynchronous support.

 ### SQLite
-A lightweight, serverless relational database stored in a single file.
-Requires no setup, making it ideal for small projects.
-An in-memory version is used during testing to prevent modifying the main database.
+A serverless, file-based relational database requiring no external setup, making it well-suited for a lightweight project like this.
+An in-memory instance is swapped in during testing to keep the test suite isolated from production data.

-### Pydantic Models
-Define the data structure of requests and responses.
-They validate input and output data automatically, reducing errors and simplifying API development.

 ### SQLAlchemy
 An Object-Relational Mapper (ORM) that maps Python classes to database tables.
-Enables easy interaction between Python objects and the database, including automatic table creation, querying, and updates.
+Enables straightforward interaction between Python objects and the SQLite database, such as the ReadingItem table.

 ---